Today we’ll take a look at Alterra Home Loans, which is a DBA of Panorama Mortgage Group, LLC based out of Las Vegas, Nevada.

 At the moment, Alterra Home Loans is not available to customers in Alaska, Arkansas, Hawaii, Idaho, Massachusetts, Montana, New York, Rhode Island, Vermont, or West Virginia.

-A huge chunk of their near-$1.5 billion in 2019 mortgage production was in the state of California, accounting for nearly 40% of total volume.
+A huge chunk of their $560 million in 2024 mortgage production came from the states of Oregon and New Jersey, which each accounting for nearly 20% of total volume.

-They also originated quite a few loans in the states of Arizona, Georgia, Illinois, Nevada, and New Jersey.
+They also originated quite a few loans in the states of California, Georgia, and Nevada.

-Much of their volume was home purchase loans since they cater to first-time home buyers.
-And nearly all the loans funded in 2019 were 30-year fixed mortgages.
+Much of their volume was home purchase loans since they cater to first-time home buyers, with nearly half FHA loans.
+And nearly all the loans funded in 2024 were 30-year fixed mortgages.

 How to Apply for a Mortgage with Alterra Home Loans